 The broader research program we envision should go beyond estimating the size of border effects, and also try to disentangle the relative importance of the different channels through which country borders affect trade.30 Some insight can be obtained by looking at differences in the estimates across industries and between new and old borders provided here.
 But this only scratches the surface.
 One would like to have precise answers to questions such as: How much would the border effect be reduced if the European Union were able to eliminate the large observed national bias in government procurement?
-How much would the border effect be reduced if the European transportation
+How much would the border effect be reduced if the European Union were able to build a truly European transportation